It’s time to put some fun back into the workplace.

 Despite managers’ best efforts, after months of remote work, many employees are feeling isolated, unacknowledged, and burned out.
 Teams are feeling disconnected.
 And, for many companies, there’s no end to remote work in sight.

-To keep employees engaged and working together productively, they need connection—not to mention a respite from all the COVID stress.
-While traditional teambuilding activities and office camaraderie might be off the table, there are lots of entertaining (and productive) ways to get the workplace gang together.
+To keep employees engaged and working together productively, they need connection.
+While traditional team building activities and office camaraderie might be off the table, there are lots of entertaining (and productive) ways to get the workplace gang together.
 (We guarantee they’re more fun than trust falls.)

 New and improved virtual happy hour